Enrichment of the nonconforming virtual element method with singular functions: Conclusions

 We introduced a novel enriched nonconforming virtual element method for the approximation of solutions to the Laplace problem on polygonal domain.
 This has been done in the spirit of the extended Galerkin methods, but with a novel twist.
 The nonenriched virtual element spaces are endowed with special singular functions arising from asymptotic singular expansions at the corners of the domain.
 We analyzed the method and presented several numerical results, including the high-order version of the method, which validate the theoretical predictions.
 In Appendix~\ref{appendix:implementation2} below, we discuss the implementation details.
 Importantly, both the theoretical and practical aspects are extensions of what is done in the nonenriched nonconforming virtual element methods.

-In future works, we plan to investigate some generalizations of this approach: \begin{itemize} \item multiple singularities; \item the 3D version of the method; \item enriched virtual elements for more general elliptic operators. \end{itemize} Notably, our approach seems to be applicable in several branches of computational mechanics including modeling of cracking phenomena, discontinuous media, and highly nonlinear complex materials behaviours.
+In future works, we plan to investigate some generalizations of this approach: \begin{itemize} \item the full analysis of a stabilization, which works regardless of the strength of the singularity; \item a full analysis of the stabilizing term without resorting to inverse estimates in enriched polynomial spaces; this could be done analyzing errors as those in~\cite{yemm2021design}, i.e., stabilization dependent norms and errors involving the projected discrete solution; \item multiple singularities; \item the 3D version of the method; \item enriched virtual elements for more general elliptic operators. \end{itemize} Notably, our approach seems to be applicable in several branches of computational mechanics including modeling of cracking phenomena, discontinuous media, and highly nonlinear complex materials behaviours.

-\paragraph*{Acknowledgements} L. Mascotto acknowledges the support of the Austrian Science Fund (FWF) through the project~P~$33477$.
+\paragraph*{Acknowledgements} We would like to thank the reviewers for their insightful comments and remarks.
+L. Mascotto acknowledges the support of the Austrian Science Fund (FWF) through the project~P~$33477$.

 \begin{appendices}